Class Type100% online, 6 & 12-week courses

 You'll study advanced topics in emergency management, risk management, security planning, and threat assessment in our relevant and applicable public safety curriculum.
 No matter your area of expertise, you will benefit your agency and gain career mobility with a bachelor's degree in Public Safety Management & Leadership from Franklin.

 Don't have 24 hours of technical credits?
-Check out Franklin's other majors in Emergency Management & Homeland Security major and Criminal Justice Administration
+Check out Franklin's Criminal Justice Administration major.

 Earn your degree from a university built for busy adults